Gredu/archived.kommuuni.mahti.org/content/rule/common-tasks.md

 ## Garbages and recycles
 Emptying recycles and garbages is easy.
 Just take it to the vestibule.
 Next who leaves gets to take them out.

 *It seems to be hard to define what garbages or recycles are full.
 A good rule of thumb is that garbage is full if you can't throw anything to it without garbage falling down.
 Don't do it in the opposite way!
 Don't put your trash carefully on the pile so it will not fall...
 (Seen that done!).
-Also the trashes in toilet and shower room are full, if it is more easy to leave stuff on top of the flap rather than putting it inside.*
+Also, the trashes in toilet and shower room are full, if it is more easy to leave stuff on top of the flap rather than putting it inside.*

 ### Bio
 There is duty roster on the door of refrigerator.
 If you see a blue mark in your name, it is your turn to take bio.
-When done move the mark to the right.
+When you are done, move the mark to the right.
 If you are not able to move it the right, put it to the most left.
 When you move your mark to next person, but you see a red mark, remove it and skip that person.

 If you see that bio is full, but it is not your turn, you can still take the bio.
 If you do, put a red mark on your name so other know to skip you next time and remove your mark.
 You can have many red mark.